Mixtec languages: Mixtec verb tenses

 Mixtec verbs have no infinitive form.
 The basic form of the Mixtec verb is the future tense, and many conjugated future verb forms are also used for the present tense.
 To obtain the present of an irregular verb, the tone is modified in accordance with set of complicated prosodic rules.
 Another class of irregular verbs beginning with [k] mutate that sound to either [xe] or [xi] in the present tense.
-To form the preterite (past) tense, the particle ni- ([²ni]) is added.
+To form the preterite (past) tense, the particle ni- ([ni]) is added.
 That particle causes a shift in the tone of the following verb and, while the particle itself may be omitted in informal speech, the tonal modification invariably takes place.

 Mixtec lacks an imperfect, pluperfect, and all the compound tenses found in other languages.
 In addition, Mixtec verb conjugations do not have indicators of person or number (resembling, in this, English more than Spanish).
 A selection of Mixtec sentences exemplifying the three verbal tenses appears below: